apache/cordova-plugin-file/doc/index.md

 intended purpose of the directory.

-It is now possible to choose whether to store files in the documents or library directory, with a preference in your application's config.xml file.
-To do this, add one of these two lines to config.xml:
+It is now possible to choose whether to store files in the documents or library directory, with a preference in your application's `config.xml` file.
+To do this, add one of these two lines to `config.xml`:

     <preference name="iosPersistentFileLocation" value="Library" />

     <preference name="iosPersistentFileLocation" value="Compatibility" />

-Without this line, the File plugin will use "Compatibility" as the default.
+Without this line, the File plugin will use `Compatibility` as the default.
 If a preference tag is present, and is not one of these values, the application will not start.

-If your application has previously been shipped to users, using an older (pre- 1.0) version of this plugin, and has stored files in the persistent filesystem, then you should set the preference to "Compatibility".
-Switching the location to "Library" would mean that existing users who upgrade their application would be unable to access their previously-stored files.
+If your application has previously been shipped to users, using an older (pre- 1.0) version of this plugin, and has stored files in the persistent filesystem, then you should set the preference to `Compatibility`.
+Switching the location to `Library` would mean that existing users who upgrade their application would be unable to access their previously-stored files.

-If your application is new, or has never previously stored files in the persistent filesystem, then the "Library" setting is generally recommended.
+If your application is new, or has never previously stored files in the persistent filesystem, then the `Library` setting is generally recommended.

 ### Firefox OS Quirks